 Many experts recommend that school-age children and teens attend school as much as possible.
 This can help them maintain a sense of daily routine and keep their friends informed about what is going on.

 Friends can be a great source of support, but patients and parents should know that some people have misunderstandings and fears about diseases such as brain tumors.
 Some treatment centers have a school re-entry program that can help in situations like this.
 In this program, a teacher (called a school liaison) working with the hospital can help pave the way for your child going (back) to school by talking with the teachers, explaining your child’s health issues, and discussing any special education techniques that might be needed.
 The liaison can also talk to the students about the diagnosis, treatment, and changes the child might go through, as well as answer questions from teachers and classmates.
-(For more information, see our document Children Diagnosed With Cancer: Returning to School.)
+(For more information, see Children Diagnosed With Cancer: Returning to School.)

 Centers that treat many children with brain and spinal cord tumors might have programs to introduce new patients to others who have already finished treatment.
 This can give patients and their families an idea of what to expect during and after treatment, which can be very important.

 Parents and other family members can also be affected, both emotionally and in other ways.
 Some common family concerns during treatment include financial stresses, traveling to and staying near the treatment center, the possible loss of a job, and the need for home schooling.
 Social workers and other professionals at treatment centers can help families sort through these issues.